Ernst Kummer

-Ernst Eduard Kummer (29 January 1810 – 14 May 1893) was a German mathematician.
+Ernst Eduard Kummer (/de/; 29 January 1810 – 14 May 1893) was a German mathematician.
 Skilled in applied mathematics, Kummer trained German army officers in ballistics; afterwards, he taught for 10 years in a gymnasium, the German equivalent of high school, where he inspired the mathematical career of Leopold Kronecker.

 Life

 Kummer was born in Sorau, Brandenburg (then part of Prussia).
+His father, a physician, died in 1813.

-He was awarded a PhD from the University of Halle in 1831 for writing a prize-winning mathematical essay (De cosinuum et sinuum potestatibus secundum cosinus et sinus arcuum multiplicium evolvendis), which was published a year later.
+He initially pursued Protestant theology but later studied mathematics and was awarded a PhD from the University of Halle in 1831 for writing a prize-winning mathematical essay (De cosinuum et sinuum potestatibus secundum cosinus et sinus arcuum multiplicium evolvendis), which was published a year later.

 In 1840, Kummer married Ottilie Mendelssohn, daughter of Nathan Mendelssohn and Henriette Itzig.
 Ottilie was a cousin of Felix Mendelssohn and his sister Rebecca Mendelssohn Bartholdy, the wife of the mathematician Peter Gustav Lejeune Dirichlet.
 His second wife (whom he married soon after the death of Ottilie in 1848), Bertha Cauer, was a maternal cousin of Ottilie.
 Overall, he had 13 children.
 His daughter Marie married the mathematician Hermann Schwarz.
 Kummer retired from teaching and from mathematics in 1890 and died three years later in Berlin.